Quorum Components

 node2: pc.weight = 0

-Under this pattern, if the master node dies, node2 becomes a non-primary component.
+Under this pattern, if the primary node dies, node2 becomes a non-primary component.
 However, in the event that node2 dies, node1 continues as the Primary Component.
 If the network connection between the nodes fails, node1 continues as the Primary Component while node2 becomes a non-primary component.

 node1: pc.weight = 1